deepsquare-io/deepsquare-client/README.md

 If these steps don't resolve the issue:

-- Post an [issue](https://github.com/deepsquare-io/deepsquare-client/issues) on the DeepSquare GitHub repository, providing a detailed account of the problem.
+- Create an [issue](https://github.com/deepsquare-io/deepsquare-client/issues) on the DeepSquare GitHub repository, providing a detailed account of the problem.
 - Reach the [Discord community](https://discord.gg/UwaHJcNvq9) for direct support and engaging discussions.

-Remember, the DeepSquare team is always here to help and ensure a seamless experience for you.
+The DeepSquare team is always happy to help you and ensure a seamless experience for you.